holochain/docs-pages/src/pages/get-building/index.md

 Collection "my_todos" scaffolded!
 ```

-You have now scaffolded your first holochain hApp!
+You have now scaffolded your first holochain hApp.
 To see it in action type:

 ```bash
 npm start
 ```

-After some compilation time you should see a browser window opened with the plaground (our live Holochain state inspector) running in it, followed by the `hc-launch` tool opening your rendering your hApp.
+After some compilation time you should see a browser window opened with the playground (our live Holochain state inspector) running in it, followed by the `hc-launch` tool opening your hApp in two windows for you to test with.

+As y

 !!! learn
 #### Learn More ——>